eclipse-emfcloud/emfcloud-website-source/content/documentation/coffeeEditorNg/content.md

   sticky = true
 +++

-EMF Cloud provides two complementary approaches for building modeling tools.
-Each approach is tailored to specific requirements and is integrated as a core part of the framework.
+EMF Cloud provides two complementary approaches for implementing the model management.
+Each approach is tailored to specific requirements of modeling solutions and is integrated as a core part of the framework.
+On this page we provide an overview of both approaches and give recommendations which approach is the right for your modeling tool.

 <div style="text-align:center; margin-bottom:20px">
   <img src="../../images/modelingtools.svg" alt="Overview of the Model Hub" width="70%" />